 - imposing limits on the noise level of speech,

 - capping the number of protesters who may occupy a given forum,

 - restricting the size or placement of signs on government property.

-Such regulations are frequently upheld and represent a common part of the regulatory landscape in most cities and counties.
+Such regulations or licensing laws that require parade or demonstration permits are frequently upheld and represent a common part of the regulatory landscape in most cities and counties.

 Restrictions can survive First Amendment challenge under a 3-prong test

 To survive First Amendment constitutional challenges, such restrictions must satisfy a three-prong test outlined by the Supreme Court in Ward v.
 Rock Against Racism (1989).

 - It must be narrowly tailored to serve a significant governmental interest.

 - It must leave open ample alternative channels for communicating the speaker’s message.